 Driving Counterclockwise: If you start the Ring Road trip counterclockwise (starting from Reykjavik then going South-west) you will see the most iconic spots of Iceland first, like destinations in the Golden Circle.
 The few stops and days are packed with things to do!
 However, a downside to this is that it’s also the most popular route for day-trippers, and for most people in general.
 Prepare for much bigger crowds to start the trip with if you’re driving the Ring Road clockwise.

-Best Season and Weather: The best time to make this roundtrip is in springtime, summer, and autumn, as the roads might be less accessible in wintertime due to deep snow.
+Best time to visit Iceland / Weather in Iceland: The best time to visit Iceland on this itinerary's road trip is in springtime, summer, and autumn, as the roads might be less accessible in wintertime due to deep snow.
 If you travel in April or September, you even have a good chance of seeing the northern lights.
 For any season, it's always a good idea to pack warm clothes (sweaters, knits) as well as a rain jacket as Iceland's weather can change at a sudden notice.

 Looking to make a big road-trip out of Iceland - camper van included?
 There is an 8-Day Self Drive fully equipped camper van available as well as a shorter 4-days camper van that has everything you need for a home on the road in Iceland.
 These options can be more economical depending on your budget as you'll have your own mini Iceland hotel with you, wherever you drive.